skipperkongen/postgis-vectortiles/README.md

 This directory contains the pg_tiler server (python directory), and a pg_tiler HTML demo configured to match the server configuration.

+It is a partly abandoned project.
+I've made it public because you may find use for it, but probably not.

 ## PGTiler server
 The PGTiler server is contained in the directory './python'.